BMO Family Office

 Relevant factors state taxing authorities may consider in determining domicile include:

 Property ownership rules are governed by domicile.
 Laws of the state in which you are domiciled will determine your right to retain, manage, and transfer property and the rights of others to make a claim on your property.
 States may also impose taxes on a person domiciled in their state.
-From a planning perspective, state taxes — including income, property, sales, and death taxes — are probably the most important factors to consider when selecting domicile.
+From a planning perspective, state taxes—including income, property, sales, and death taxes—are probably the most important aspects to consider when selecting domicile.
 Asset protection and the rights of a spouse in the event of divorce may also be important considerations.

 Income taxes.
 Selecting domicile in states like Florida, Nevada, or Texas, that impose no income tax can be an effective tax reduction strategy.
 However, a state can tax a non-resident on income that is earned in that state.
 This includes compensation earned in that particular state (wages, salary, deferred income, Subchapter S income, and income from a partnership or LLC), and income earned from a state source (such as rental income or capital gains when real estate located in that state is sold).
 Thus, keep in mind that even if you effectively change your domicile to State A, which is a no-income-tax state, but continue to work in State B, which taxes income, you will not necessarily avoid income taxes on your earned income.